 3HE – Proud Lynx– Mrs Lumsden and Mrs Priestland [Usually, Mrs Priestland works Mon/Tue/Weds PM, Mrs Lumsden works Weds/Thurs/Fri]

 What we will be Learning this Year

-The second part of the Autumn term, enables children to extend their historical skills further as they develop their knowledge and understanding of just what it was like during the Stone Age.
+Tribal Tales- The second part of the Autumn term, enables children to extend their historical skills further as they develop their knowledge and understanding of just what it was like during the Stone Age.
 Children will read “Stig of the Dump” and explore stone age animals, people’s way of life, stone age homes and how the landscape was used and changed by early people.
-The creation of a Stone Age scene in a box allows children to exhibit all the knowledge they have amassed during this topic.
 Science this term is linked to the discovery of seeds and the beginning of farming.

-The beginning of the year begins with the children becoming scientists in this science based topic.
+Mighty Metals- The beginning of the year begins with the children becoming scientists in this science-based topic.
 The children experiment with magnets, investigate gravity and learn new scientific vocabulary.
-Intricate embossed metal art, robot themed music sessions, reading “The Iron Giant” by Ted Hughes and programming Beebots enables the children to really understand more about robots.
+We will create wind chimes in DT and learn more about the Earth’s magnetic field.
+There will be robot themed music sessions, we will read “The Iron Giant” by Ted Hughes and learn how to do simple coding on computers.

 English and Maths

 In English we will be learning the following units; stories from fantasy worlds, poetry, report writing, myths and legends, information texts, letters, authors, dialogues and plays and adventure and mystery.

 Children extend and develop their mathematical concepts and skills through weekly basic skills sessions across the year group, delivered by both Teachers and Teaching Assistants.
 Every other week children undertake an basic skills maths check, which are differentiated to their needs.
 Following on from these checks, children have a specific focus led 30 minute lesson every Friday, to support areas of specific issue or misconception, identified in the checks.